BetProtocol (BEPRO) Price Down 6.3% This Week

-BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the dollar during the 1-day period ending at 18:00 PM ET on February 20th.
-One BetProtocol token can currently be purchased for $0.0007 or 0.00000002 BTC on exchanges.
-BetProtocol has a total market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
-Over the last week, BetProtocol has traded down 6.3% against the dollar.
+BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on February 21st.
+BetProtocol has a market capitalization of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
+Over the last seven days, BetProtocol has traded down 6.3% against the dollar.
+One BetProtocol token can now be bought for about $0.0007 or 0.00000002 BTC on major cryptocurrency exchanges.

 BetProtocol Token Profile